Aliases for UBQLN1 Gene

 GeneCards Summary for UBQLN1 Gene

 UBQLN1 (Ubiquilin 1) is a Protein Coding gene.
 Diseases associated with UBQLN1 include Brown-Vialetto-Van Laere Syndrome and Alzheimer Disease.
-Among its related pathways are CXCR4-mediated signaling events and Vesicle-mediated transport.
-GO annotations related to this gene include identical protein binding and protein domain specific binding.
+Among its related pathways are Vesicle-mediated transport and Protein processing in endoplasmic reticulum.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protein domain specific binding.
 An important paralog of this gene is UBQLN2.

 UniProtKB/Swiss-Prot for UBQLN1 Gene